gja/create-cloudflare-worker/README.md

 ### Adding a Key Value Store

 FIXME: How to add a KeyValue namespace

+- Curl to create the KV Namespace
+- Update the deploy step in package.json to bind the KV namespace
+- Create a test KV namespace in code.

 ### Contributing
 - Fork this Repo first